StratifyLabs/StratifyBlog/content/device/2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md

         .asciz  "value is %d\n"
 ```

-The `std::function` version requires a few more lines of generated assembly but guarantees type safety at compile-time.
+The `std::function` generates slightly more assembly but offers compile-time type safety.

 ## Conclusion